btru775/lakewebdesigns/content/about/index.md

 ![Dr.Who](https://i.ytimg.com/vi/MAYeJgRfhV4/maxresdefault.jpg "I feel like this guy")

-I'm basically a doctor of internet things know.
+I'm basically a doctor of internet things now.
 I also have been working professionally in IT for a few years now and learned a shit ton of basic CPU, data-basing, networking, server maintenance, and all the boring stuff too.

 ![jobstress](https://i.ytimg.com/vi/Zib2jAuMw_0/hqdefault.jpg "Took me 10 hours to write that fuckn report IQUIT!!")